shenef/Boktai-Speedrunning/src/zoktai/any.md

 - Set "Skip BIOS" and "RTC" to False in the GBA Settings.

 Setting "Skip BIOS" is mandatory as this creates parity with actual hardware.
-Disabling RTC is optional but recommended since it simulates an empty cartridge battery.
+Disabling RTC simulates an empty cartridge battery which enables some of the strats in this guide.

 ![](./assets/images/emu_settings.webp)